Drawing & Painting blog

-Having said all this, I guess that with a lot of practice at drawing animals I have still evolved certain theories about how to draw a successful pet portrait from photos.
-Animals have a lot of fur and unless you are prepared to sit and draw every single hair (and indeed some artists do, but I don’t seem to have the patience!) then you need to find certain ways to ‘abbreviate’ your marks and represent that fur in a more impressionistic manner.
-(I’m focusing on dogs in this guide because that is the most common pet portrait that I’m commissioned to draw – but the same principles apply to cats, rabbits or any other animal with fur)
+Having said all this, it’s true that with a lot of experience of drawing animals over the years I have evolved certain practices that I always follow.
+Animals have a lot of fur and unless you are prepared to sit and draw every single hair (and indeed some artists do, but I don’t seem to have the patience!) then you need to find certain ways to ‘abbreviate’ with your marks and represent that fur in a more impressionistic manner.
+I’m focusing on dogs in this guide because that is the most common pet portrait that I’m commissioned to draw – but the same principles apply to cats, rabbits or any other animal with fur.